fdeblasio/pokeemerald-expansion/notes.md

 - Combine Centers and Marts?
     - Use left wall where escalators used to be
     - Tileset doesn't seem to support it
+- Followers with weather abilities (or Cloud Nine/Air Lock) will change the overworld weather when following?
+    - Cloud Nine could do cloudy instead of clear

 ### Battle Frontier
 - Battle Tent Pokémon/EVs?